pymupdf/PyMuPDF/docs/page.rst

       :arg tuple,list add_boxes: Specify a list of rectangles (:data:`rect_like` objects) as **additional**, "virtual" vector graphics.
 These rectangles may help with table and / or cell detection and will not otherwise influence the detection strategy.
 Especially, in contrast to parameters `horizontal_lines` and `vertical_lines`, they will not prevent detecting rows or columns in other ways.
 These rectangles will be treated exactly like "real" vector graphics in terms of joining, snapping, intersecting, minimum length and containment in the `clip` rectangle.

       :arg list paths: list of vector graphics in the format as returned be :meth:`Page.get_drawings`.
 Using this parameter will prevent the method to extract vector graphics itself.
 This is useful if the vector graphics are already available.
 This can save execution time significantly.

+      :arg bool use_layout: use layout analysis to gate line-based table candidates.
+Set to `False` for pure line-based detection.

       .. image:: images/img-findtables.*